xinlin-z/tocy/README.md

     $ python3 tocy.py readme.md

-The toc lines would displayed on the screen.
-Just copy and paste them to your readme.md.
-That's it.
+The TOC lines would displayed on the screen.

+Just copy and paste them to your markdown file.
+That's it!!